Travel options in the Domain Precinct

 St Kilda Road has been temporarily reconfigured to one traffic lane in each direction between Dorcas Street and Toorak Road West.

-Domain Road closed between St Kilda Road and the western edge of Edmund Herring Oval and will remain closed for approximately five years.
+Domain Road is temporarily closed between St Kilda Road and the western edge of Edmund Herring Oval.

 Local trams will continue to run as normal on St Kilda Road except during short-term periods of bus replacements.